gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

       - [ ] Verify that closing the login modal without logging in shows an appropriate error.
    - Log in, create a db connection, then remove access to that db server for that user; wait for the cert to expire, then attempt to make a connection through the proxy; log in.
-      - [ ] Verify that psql shows an appropriate access denied error ("access to db denied.
-User does not have permissions.
-Confirm database user and name").
+      - [ ] Verify that the db tab shows an appropriate error.
    - Log in, open a cluster tab, wait for the cert to expire.
 Switch from a servers view to databases view.
       - [ ] Verify that a login modal was shown.
       - [ ] Verify that after logging in, the database list is shown.
-   - Log in, set up two db connections.
-Wait for the cert to expire.
-Attempt to connect to the first proxy, then without logging in proceed to connect to the second proxy.
-      - [ ] Verify that an error notification was shown related to another login attempt being in progress.
 - Access Requests
    - **Creating Access Requests (Role Based)**
       - To setup a test environment, follow the steps laid out in `Created Access Requests (Role